kodsmed/1DV025-DesktopApplicationPWA/src/js/components/jk224jv-wm/README.md

 ## Usage

-It is intended and highly recommened that you use this component with its companion components (dock and window).
-But, should you wich to use it without those components this is how it could be done:
+**It is intended and highly recommened that you use this component with its companion components (dock and window)**.
+But, should you wich to use it without those components your components should use these :

 ### Events

 The window manager listens for and handles a series of events

-* 'minimizeMe': sent by the window component.
+#### ***minimizeMe*** : sent by the window component

   The wm will create an object `{ title: event.target.title {string} dataid: event.target.dataid {number} }` that is pushed into an array of minimized windows.
 The array is sent to the dock component via the public method `update(minimizedWindows[])`.
 The wm will also set the attribute `minimized` on the event.target

-* 'restoreClicked': sent from the dock component.
+#### ***restoreClicked***: sent from the dock component

   The wm will remove the object with dataid matching the event.detail from the minimizedWindows[] array.
 It will also remove the `minimized` attribute from the related component.

   ** Note: the window component should look for the minimized attribute and hide if set.

-* 'closeMe': sent by the window component.
+#### ***closeMe***: sent by the window component

   The wm will look for remove the corresponging element from the DOM and also remove it from its array of openWindows.

-* 'startNew': sent by the dock component.
+#### ***startNew***: sent by the dock component

   The wm will create a new window element and append as a child to that element whatever element is listed in the 'startNew'event.detail.
 The child will be put in the slot named `window-content`

   The window element will then be appended to the desktop `#surface`.

-* 'clickedIn': sent by window component.
+#### ***clickedIn***: sent by window component

   The wm will reset all window elements to their default z-index, stored in the attrivute `datazdefault`.

   The wm will then set the attribute zindex and the style.zIndex of the event.target to 999.
 Making it be "focused" and allow the window to pass the new index to child.